why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 __Cons__:

-* heavily depends the libraries and other dependencies provided by your operating system, which means that drastic changes in your system-wide dependencies might prevent the program from running at all
+* heavily depends upon the libraries and other dependencies provided by your operating system, which means that drastic changes in your system-wide dependencies might prevent the program from running at all
 * depends on the availability of the distribution's packagers and maintainers, as opposed to solutions "closer" to the developers or that can benefit from cross-distribution maintainership (_flatpaks_, _AppImages_, _Ubuntu snaps_)

 __Go for it when__: